Nikon D5300 vs Zeiss ZX1

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The ZX1 is a recent model that features in the current product line-up of Zeiss.
-In contrast, the D5300 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D5300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Zeiss websites.
+Further information on the features and operation of the D5300 and ZX1 can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Zeiss ZX1 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D5300 or the Zeiss ZX1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.